EU Pay Transparency Directive Slovakia: A Compliance Guide

 Same-sex comparators - pay claims are not limited to comparisons between male and female employees

-31 July 2026 pay structure deadline - only seven weeks after the law takes effect
+31 July 2026 pay structure deadline - only seven weeks after the law took effect

 Scope and Thresholds